Mycotoxins in food and animal feed

 Feeding animals with feed containing aflatoxins (especially cereals) means that the mycotoxins also end up in animal products (carry-over effect).
 As a result of the metabolism of farm animals, aflatoxin B1 is converted to aflatoxin M1 and can be found in milk and some milk products.

-Legal regulations and maximum mycotoxin levels
+Legal regulations and maximum levels of mycotoxins

-Analysis of mycotoxins at ifp
+Analysis at ifp

 - Aflatoxin B1, B2, G1, G2 (AFB)*